 If you purchase a carbon credit today, you are helping a project deliver on its intended climate benefit.
-Maybe it’s an agroforestry project in Nicaragua, or fuel-efficient cookstoves in Kenya, or a mangrove farm in Bangladesh.
+Maybe it's an agroforestry project in Nicaragua.
+Or a mangrove farm in Bangladesh.
+Or a series of new renewable energy projects in the United States.

-What is insetting, and how does it differ from offsetting?
+What is carbon insetting, and how does it differ from carbon offsetting?

-While there is no official global definition, a carbon inset is essentially a carbon project that happens within a company’s supply chain or in local communities where they or their suppliers operate.
+While there is no official definition, a carbon inset is essentially a carbon project that incorporates more sustainable supply chain practices or reduces future emissions in local communities where they or their suppliers operate.

 “At Nestlé, we define insetting as carbon removals connected to our value chain,” says Nadine.
 “So essentially interventions that absorb carbon dioxide from the atmosphere and durably store it, such as in trees or soil, within our value chain.”